mosn/community/wg-ux.md

-# Website Working Group
+# UX Working Group

 Lead: [rootsongjc](https://github.com/rootsongjc)

 ## Goal

-The goal of this working group is to spread MOSN technology and build the MOSN community.
+The goal of this working group is to enhance he user experience, spread MOSN technology and foster a healthy community.

 ## Vision